Why start a bakery?

 Buying an existing bakery can be a good way to start, especially for first-time entrepreneurs.
 You get the benefits of a successful business, alongside the ability to ‘make it your own’ by, for example, introducing new products and services.

-The most important thing to consider is the location – somewhere where there is foot traffic to ensure sufficient ‘walk in’ trade, alongside your regulars who make a special journey.
+The most important thing to consider is the location – somewhere where there is foot traffic to ensure enough ‘walk in’ trade, alongside your regulars who make a special journey.
+Baked goods are often bought at strategic intervals (breakfast, lunch).
 Another consideration is access; if the road is congested cars won’t be able to park, which will severely limit your trade.

 The building must also be up to scratch commercially, which means it must abide by regulations, including health and safety regulations – make sure you check its latest Food Safety Report.
 Is there disabled access?
 Are there parking spaces for you plus your employees?
 Also check to see if the building is freehold or leasehold, as this makes a difference to not only the price and the length of time you ‘own’ the property, but also the regulations you must comply with.

 Get a lawyer to check over the contract carefully.
-If you can afford to buy a bakery, you can afford to hire a lawyer to check the contract – it could save you enormous amounts of money and stress in the long run if they find something that needs attention.
+It could save you enormous amounts of money and stress in the long run if they find something that needs attention.

-- Equipment: this can vary a lot and the amount you need to spend will depend on the products and services you’ll offer.
-If you want to bake and sell wedding cakes, you’ll need specialist equipment.
+- Equipment: The amount you need to spend will depend on the products and services you’ll offer.
+If you want to bake and sell occasion cakes, you’ll need specialist equipment.
 And if you sell bread, you’ll also need a slicing machine.
-An initial budget of around £5000 should be enough to buy what you need to get things moving.
+An initial budget of around £5,000 should be enough to buy what you need to get things moving.
 As you grow, you can supplement your equipment

 - Start-up supplies: these include raw materials for your baked goods, packaging and advertising collateral.
-A budget of around £2000-£3000 should be sufficient
+Budget around £2,000-£3,000

-- Renovations and decorating: budget around £2000 to make any changes to the location, although this could climb heavily if the location needs a lot of work.
+- Renovations and decorating: budget around £2,000 to make any changes to the location, although this could climb if the location needs a lot of work.
 If it does, try to negotiate a rent discount.
 If you are buying an established bakery this figure will obviously be much lower

 Insurance is essential for any business but especially so for those selling food to the public.
 Bakeries must have both public liability insurance and professional indemnity insurance.
 If you hire staff, you should also have employer’s liability insurance to protect yourself against any legal action taken against you by a former or current staff member.